Ithaca, NY in The Fall

 Cornell Botanic Gardens

 I recommend you stop at the Nevin welcome center when you arrive.
-The gardens there are worth a peek and you can pick up a map to find the other areas of the gardens.
-But be aware parking at the Nevin center is paid parking, but nothing else is.
+The gardens there are worth a peek, and you can pick up a map to find the other areas of the gardens.
+But be aware parking at the Nevin Center is paid parking, but nothing else is.

 Plan on spending 1-3 hours.

-Cascadilla gorge
+Cascadilla Gorge

-We found the prettiest view of this gorge was on Cornell campus.
+We found the prettiest view of this gorge was on the Cornell campus.
 There is ample parking near the trail to the gorge and steps down to a view platform.
 It is truly breathtaking.
 The coolest thing about it is that you could be walking in the gorge and never notice that there is a city built around you.
 The occasional bridge would be your only clue!

 Plan on 30 minutes to an hour.